Trustless verifiable data infrastructure powered by zero-knowledge proofs

 To initialize vlayer project with example prover and verifier contracts use --template flag:

-vlayer init my-airdrop --template private-airdrop
+vlayer init simple --template simple

 Directory structure